-When it really comes down to deciding on buying things at home vs. at Nepal, our suggestions are:
+When it comes down to deciding on buying things at home vs. in Nepal, our suggestions are:

-- Down jackets, down pants and sleeping bags can be bought in Nepal.
+- You can buy down jackets, down pants and sleeping bags in Nepal.
 Western brands cost as much as anywhere in the world.
 Nepali ones are 2/3 times cheaper in comparison and as good in quality.
 They might not be as compact.

-- Anything waterproof or windproof should be bought in home where they can guarantee this or that much of breathability.
+- Anything waterproof or windproof, you can buy at home where they guarantee breathability.

 There are windproof and waterproof jackets in Nepal which might actually not be so.
-If they really work, they can lack in breathability.
+If they really work, they can lack proper breathability.

-Raincoats can be bought in Nepal.
-May lack in fancy designs.
+You can buy Raincoats in Nepal.
+Although, they may lack fancy designs.